 Telegram and Discord have become popular choices for the crypto sector because they enable projects to create a community that facilitates faster and near-instant access to information.

 Discord promotes unrestricted access to users in the same channel, meaning users can receive unsolicited messages from strangers.
 The most common scams on Discord involve sending private messages to trick others into sending crypto to a fake wallet.

 While some messages are very compelling and accurate, crypto project owners often emphasize, "Admins will not message you."
 However, users can prevent unsolicited messaged by disabling the option in their settings.

 Another more advanced Discord scam involves a compromised admin account.
 For example, one of Beeple's Discord admin accounts had been compromised and managed to obtain 38 ETH from unsuspecting users after the scammer posed as the Admin and sent automated messages asking for crypto.

 - Don't reply to any message on Discord

 - Disable the option to allow messages from anyone on Discord

 - Even if the offer is too good to be true, it is a scam for certain

 - Never send money or share your private keys with anyone, even if it's an admin

 In the crypto space, attention to detail is important.
-After Google and Facebook announced they are more lenient with cryptocurrency wallet ad promotions, hackers have identified a way to trick users into giving their private keys.
+After Google and Facebook announced they are more lenient with cryptocurrency wallet ad promotions, hackers have identified a way to trick users into giving their private keys for their Bitcoin.
 Specifically, the hack targets newcomers in the crypto space, using Google Ads by promoting a phishing website such as Metamask or Trust Wallet.